 Nicotine has been discussed extensively throughout White Cloud’s main website; but, to summarize, nicotine is not a carcinogen.
 If nicotine were harmful for consumption, the FDA would not have approved nicotine replacement therapy.

 Nicotine is a naturally occurring alkaloid found in the nightshade family of plants.
 Other plants that contain nicotine include tomatoes, potatoes and eggplant.
 In other words, if you’ve attended a summer cookout, you may have consumed nicotine.

 Is nicotine potentially addictive?
 Yes.
 It has addictive properties, but is not necessarily addictive to all who use it.
 Likewise, it is not harmful for consumption at levels of intended use, such as inhaling through e-cigarettes.
 It has been approved for long-term use within the Nicotine Replacement Therapy category, by both the FDA and Medicines and Healthcare Products Regulatory Agency (MHRA).

 Related: The Truth About Nicotine

 The Flavorings in E-Liquid

 This is the simple part.
-White Cloud only uses food-grade flavoring components to create the e-liquid flavors in our cartridges and disposable e-cigs.
-These are the same flavor additives used in candy, sodas, and packaged snacks and foods – things people safely consume every day.
+White Cloud only uses food-grade flavoring components to create the e-liquid flavors in our e-liquids and disposable e-cigs.
+These are the same flavor additives used in candy, sodas and other packaged snacks and foods – things people safely consume every day.

 When the Media Does More Harm than Good